This should install any required dependencies assuming JAX has already been installed

 x_l = np.linspace(4000, 7000, N_l)

-# Now we define our 2D transit parameters, let's just assume everything is constant in wavelength
+# Now we define our 2D transit parameters, let's just assume most parameters are constant in wavelength

 mfp_2D = {